klust/SupercomputersForStarters/docs/C05_Summary1/C05_S06_Software_not_hardware.md

 There were already smaller slower and bigger faster computers, but architectures differed vastly.
 Powers of two for number of bits, or binary number representations were not yet standard.
-The first programming languages, Fortran for technical computing and Cobol for business computingv, already existed.
+The first programming languages, Fortran for technical computing and Cobol for business computing, already existed.

-In the late 60s and early 70s computer were build from 100s or 1000s of small integrated circuits (thoguh some already appeared earlier).
+In the late 60s and early 70s computer were build from 100s or 1000s of small integrated circuits (though some already appeared earlier).
 In this era we saw smaller minicomputers and large mainframes.
 The minicomputers were more scaled-down versions of the mainframes.

-By the second half of the 70s a very specific supercomputer architecture that was not very well suited for general computing appeared on the market: the vector computers build by Cray and CDC.
+By the second half of the 70s a very specific supercomputer architecture that was not very well suited for general computing appeared on the market: The vector computers built by Cray and CDC.
 Specialised hardware meant that software also had to be
 adapted: The compilers did need some assistance to generate proper vector code, and the first numeric libraries that helped exploit the vector architecture also appeared.